VanellopeReal/Browser-in-Incognito-Auto-Startup/README.md

 #### Using it naturally:

-  A idea of use is simply creatin a .exe of the .py and creating a shortcut with your browser icon, renaming to the browser name and placing it on taskbar or start menu (or if needed a startup exec).
+  A idea of use is simply creatin a .exe of the .py and creating a shortcut with your browser icon, renaming to the browser name and placing it on taskbar or start menu (or if needed, a startup exec).